kadirpekel/seal/README.md

 #### Inner Transactions

-"Seal" introduces the `#itxn` command as a shorthand for inner transactions in Algorand TEAL.
+SEAL introduces the `#itxn` command as a shorthand for inner transactions in Algorand TEAL.
 The `#itxn` command encapsulates the functionality of `itxn_begin` and `itxn_submit` statements, making it easier for developers to express inner transactions in their smart contracts.
 With `#itxn`, developers can use `itxn_field` to set any attribute of the inner transaction and commit it eventually.

 ```typescript
 (@itxn